UEk/wgs84/doc/README.md

 A tiny library fully implemented in Typescript to handle WGS84 coordinates in GeoJson and "small" distances between them with very high accuracy (~1 cm), based on a local, flat earth approximation.

+-   All functions uses degrees for latitude and longitude, and meters for distances.
 -   Parses and gives output in GeoJson using the [Point definition](https://en.wikipedia.org/wiki/GeoJSON).
 If you already have imported the typescript definition for Point in the geojson package you can use that (that is what I do in unit testing).
 Otherwise you can import `Point` from this package.
 -   No dependencies to other NPM modules.
 -   The math is based on [Aviation Formulary V1.47 by Ed Williams](https://edwilliams.org/avform147.htm#flat).